litsol/ConTeXtualize/wieishet/README.rst

 desktop machine.
 If you have established a VPN connection to CWI from home, your machine at home is effectively behind the CWI firewall.

+If you nave no access to the PDB, uncomment the line `from IRL import MGE`.
+This will obviate the PDB and instead a mock data structure.

 Running the script
 ===========================